 This fertiliser carries minimal risk of scorching your grass blades, however, remember to water it off or apply just before the rain is due.
 For more information on all things fertiliser, read our Fertiliser FAQs.

-• Remove / water off any footwear you were wearing during the application of the fertiliser to avoid any risk of damage to newly laid patios / stone flag flooring
+• Apply our fertiliser at the recommended rate by hand when wearing a glove or by using a spreader • Water the fertiliser in until it dissolves • Keep kids and pets away from the lawn during application and until the granules dissolve • Remove / water off any footwear you were wearing during the application of the fertiliser to avoid any risk of damage to newly laid patios / stone flag flooring

 Not watering your fertiliser in can potentially scorch existing grass or delay the benefits of the fertiliser.If after watering the fertiliser does not disappear and dissolve off the surface, water until you cannot see the granules.

 I've just over seeded an established lawn (Oct 6 after using the Lawn, Moss and Weedkiller 2 weeks prior to.
 You advise not to use this for 4-6 weeks after over seeding, which takes me until end November...is it then too late to apply this fertiliser and I'd be better waiting until Spring and fertilising then?

 Question by: anthony on 7 Oct 2020, 16:48

 Absolutely apply this product at the end of November, this will provide protection during some of the coldest months (December & January) and will last right into the Spring.
 It is best to protect the new lawn as much as you can.

 Answer by: Roisin McCann on 7 Oct 2020, 16:54